-- Tape the 6" pieces into triangles.
+- Tape the 6" pieces into equilateral triangles (that means triangles that have all sides the same length).
 Tape the 6.5" pieces into cylinders.
 Tape the 8" pieces into squares.

 - Ask your kids to build a tower that will support weight using only one shape at a time.
 I asked this of Grace, and this is what she built: